 Protected time for teaching is allocated by the Chair.
 Faculty desiring non clinical time to pursue these interests are expected to complete a Faculty Education and Administration Development (FEAD) Allocation Proposal.
-(Appendix 1) This form can be accessed on line at http://clinicaldepartments.musc.edu/anesthesia/private_intranet/faculty_handbook/FEAD%20form.pdf.
+(Appendix 1) This form can be accessed on line at http://academicdepartments.musc.edu/anesthesia/faculty-development/Appendix 1 FEAD Form.pdf ii Research Time

 This completed proposal can be presented to the Chair at the annual faculty evaluation meeting as a plan for the upcoming academic year or on an ad hoc basis throughout the year.
 It is the Chair's prerogative to grant such non clinical time and that decision is based on the academic merit of the proposal and the applicant's prior history of academic productivity.